Adnexal torsion is twisting of the ovary and sometimes the fallopian tube, interrupting the arterial supply and causing ischemia.

 Adnexal torsion is suspected based on typical symptoms (ie, intermittent, severe pelvic pain) and unexplained peritoneal signs plus severe cervical motion tenderness or an adnexal mass.
 The pain may be unilateral.

-Diagnosis is usually confirmed by color Doppler transvaginal ultrasonography.
+Diagnosis of adnexal torsion is usually confirmed by color Doppler transvaginal ultrasonography.